zzxjl1/pywhispercpp/README.md

 my_assistant = Assistant(commands_callback=print, n_threads=8)
 my_assistant.start()
 ```
-Here we set the `commands_callback` to a simple `print`, so the commands will just get printed on the screen.
+Here, we set the `commands_callback` to a simple print function, so the commands will just get printed on the screen.

-You can run this example from the command line as well
+You can also run this example from the command line.
 ```shell
 $ pwcpp-assistant --help